-The Japanese 2-D Love Movement.
-'I’m not saying that everyone should throw away hopes of real romance right away.
-I am simply saying that guys like me who have gotten to a point of no return can be happy living in 2-D. - unofficial founder/guru (actually he wrote the first book recognizing the phenomenon and started advocating for it), Tohru Honda.
+Tohru Honda (the movement’s unofficial founder/guru): I’m not saying that everyone should throw away hopes of real romance right away.
+I am simply saying that guys like me who have gotten to a point of no return can be happy living in 2D.

 Films — Live Action

 - The Matrix has apparently convinced a number of people that humanity is living in a simulation or a dream world of some sort and needs to wake up to come back to reality.
 Inception didn’t help matters here, although it does make for hilarious reactions when you secretly play “Je Ne Regrette Rien” around these people.

 - Some conspiracy theorists believe that every movie ever made about space aliens is really the government trying to disclose the existence of extraterrestrials without freaking people out.